 - Alcohol — particularly drinking too much (alcohol abuse or alcoholism)

 For some men, a minor physical problem that causes a delay in ejaculation may cause anxiety about ejaculating during a sexual encounter.
-The resulting anxiety can worsen delayed ejaculation.
+The resulting anxiety may worsen delayed ejaculation.

 You Are ...
 The Campaign for Mayo Clinic